ethanfrog/logo-generator/README.md

 ## Description

-A Node.js program that generates an SVG vector graphic logo based on input given by the user.
+A Node.js program that generates an SVG company logo based on input given by the user.

 ## Installation